Call 7 days a week for free advice

 In the heart of Southampton is the SeaCity Museum and this fascinating attraction tells visitors about the people of the city and their connections to the sea.

-The museum brings the city’s maritime history to life with iconic displays such as Southampton’s Titanic Story.
-Nowhere was the tragedy felt more as over 500 households in the city lost a family member and this display looks at this, describing the sequence of events from the time the ship struck the iceberg to its sinking.
+The museum brings the city’s maritime history to life with interactive displays such as Southampton’s Titanic Story.
+Nowhere was the tragedy felt more as over 500 households in the city lost a family member.
+This moving display describes the sequence of events from the time the ship struck the iceberg to when it sunk.

-Other exhibitions look at the incredible stories from the city’s maritime history and recount tales about the people who have departed or arrived in the port.
+Other exhibitions look at the incredible stories from the city’s maritime history and recount tales about the people who have departed or arrived at the port.

-Visitors with a mobility impairment can use a lift to access all areas of the museum.
+Visitors with mobility impairments can use a lift to access all areas of the museum.
 They will also find adapted toilets on the ground and first floor as well as parking spaces for Blue Badge holders too.
+You can find out more about the accessibility at the SeaCity Museum here.

 There is also western art from the Renaissance period to the present day, as part of the 5,000 works that are on display at the venue.
 It is this impressive collection that has meant the gallery has ‘designated’ status that has been awarded by Arts Council England.

 The art gallery has wheelchair access available from the street to the ground floor gallery foyer and there is a lift that takes visitors to the exhibition space on the first floor.
-Toilets have disabled facilities in them and these are located on the ground floor.
+Toilets have wheelchair facilities in them and these are located on the ground floor.
+You can hire mobility scooters at the venue, and assistance dogs are welcome throughout the art gallery.
+To find out more about the different facilities that are available, you can read the accessibility page for the Southampton City Art Gallery.

 Best restaurants in Southampton

-Southampton’s food scene is looking better than ever and here are three accessible restaurants you can eat it.
+Southampton’s food scene is looking better than ever.
+Below are three accessible restaurants to try out during your weekend break.

 Uptons of Bassett